- Everything You Need to Know about Prioritization Frameworks

 A product-planning framework, GIST is designed to help reduce management overhead, speed development, and deliver successful products.
 The name stands for the key pillars of the approach: goals, ideas, step-projects, and tasks.

 29. Jobs to Be Done (JTBD)

 Like design thinking, the jobs to be done framework is designed to change the team’s focus from the product to the customer.
 This approach helps a product team learn what its customers want to do when they buy a product or service, so the company can focus its development on satisfying those needs.

 30. Quality Function Deployment

-Quality Function Deployment (QFD) is a 50-year-old methodology for product development and production popularized.
+Quality Function Deployment (QFD) is a popularized 50-year-old methodology for product development and production.
 Build the approach around listening to customers and incorporating their voice into the team’s plans.
 The QFD framework translates customers’ desires, needs, and expectations into technical requirements for the product’s development.
 The idea is to take the customer’s voice into every stage of production throughout the product’s lifecycle.

 31. SWOT Analysis

 SWOT analysis is a planning and decision-making framework that a company can use to determine whether or not to begin any strategic initiative—building a new product, for example, or entering a new market.
 The method works by breaking down any initiative into its strengths, weaknesses, opportunities, and threats.
 The team then evaluates the project’s value and risk-based on each of these criteria before deciding whether or not to move forward.

 The SWOT matrix is a simple, two-by-two grid like the one shown here.
 It should include boxes labeled strengths, weaknesses, opportunities, and threats.